marionbarker/loopdocs/docs/browser/automatic.md

 On the first day of every month at 06:00 UTC, you will see a successful `build action`.
 The purpose of this build is to provide a recent version of the app in *TestFlight* so you are never in a situation where you have no app on your phone.

 You start getting [Notifications](../operation/features/notifications.md#loop-app-expiration-notification){: target="_blank" } when there are fewer than 20 days until expiration.
 When you see the warning, install the newest build from your *TestFlight* app.
 You do not want to get the dreaded "Loop Beta is not available" message on your phone.
-(The warnings get very agressive when close to expiration.)
+(The warnings get very aggressive when close to expiration.)

 ## Modify Automatic Building